Ang31D/BOF-related/README.md

 Related tools to help out with Buffer Overflow.

 ## fuzz.py
-Find out how much buffer is required to fill to crash the application.
+Find out how much buffer is required until we crash the application.

 * Usage